 This is the portion of vascular growth that is not covered in the theory section.

-Each AngioElement tracks the active tips that are contained within each element.
-The active tips are stored in a double buffered data structure.
+Each AngioElement tracks the active tips within it’s volume.
+The active tips are stored in a double-buffered data structure.
 This data structure allows one buffer to be read from and the other to be written to.
-In the parallelization code each AngioElement can be proceesed without any data conflicts caused by other AngioElements.
-In this same vein each AngioElement checks if any tips on the faces of surrounding elements will grow into this element.(adjacency in this case is defined as sharing a node with this element)
+In the parallelization code, each AngioElement can be proceesed without any data conflicts from other AngioElements.
+In this same vein, each AngioElement checks if any tips on the faces of surrounding elements will grow into this element (adjacency in this case is defined as sharing a node with this element).

-When the plugin performs growth, after the growth direction has been determined this direction has it’s basis changed to the natural coordinate system of the element that contains the segment.
-Then the direction of growth is projected onto the surface of the element such that the scale factor to the element surface is positive.
-Next the distance is compared the the desired distance of growth during this timestep.
-If the potential distance to grow is greater that the desired growth length then a segment is created and the tip is placed into a datastructure that indicates that it should continute growing on the next set of growth steps.
-Otherwise a segment is created and the tip is placed in a data structure that indicates that the tip could continue growing in an adjacent element.
+After the new growth direction of a segment is determined, the direction’s basis is transformed to the natural coordinate system of the element containing the segment.
+The growth direction is then projected onto the surface of the element such that the scale factor to the element surface is positive.
+Next, the distance is compared to the desired distance of growth during this timestep.
+If the potential distance to grow is greater than the desired growth length, then a segment is created and the tip is placed into a datastructure that indicates that it should continute growing on the next set of growth steps.
+Otherwise, a segment is created and the tip is placed in a data structure that indicates that the tip could continue growing into an adjacent element.

-When tips are on the surface of the element and are sufficiently close to the edges of the element it is possible that there are multiple elements that the tip could continue it’s growth in.
-To combat this effect, as tips cross element boundaries there is a select element function that causes the tip to be placed in at most one element.
+When tips are on the surface of the element and are sufficiently close to the edges of the element (where a number of elements meet) it is possible that the vessel could grow into one of a number of elements.
+To combat this, as tips cross element boundaries there is a select element function that causes the tip to be placed in at most one element.
 The select element function selects the element that the tip could continue growing in that the segment could grow for the most distance, and that does not change the direction of the vessel too much.
 Changing the direction of the tip too much is based on the tip not ending up growing in the complete opposite direction of the direction that it was previously growing.

 Proto Growth

 Internally there is a set of growth steps that occour before finite element analysis begins.
 The purpose of these steps is to make sure that the initial fragments are the correct length.
 As tips are initially seeded they have no length.
 The proto growth steps in some sense go from time -1 to time 0.
 Due to choosing this time constraint it is easy for the plugin to calculate the velocity that initial tips need in order to grow to the length that is specified by the user.
 This designation also allows for a branching policy to be specified just for these proto timesteps.
+A proto branching policy allows branches to emerge from the initial fragments to make the fragments at time 0 more representative of experimental fragments that often contain a main microvessel fragment with numberous branches.

 Running FEBio+AngioFE